Near the entrance to the parking area, you will see a sign for the Mt. Tammany Trail (also known as the Red Dot...

 When you’re ready to continue, follow the trail upwards on a more gradual grade through an open forest, with an understory of blueberries.
-In about 10 minutes, the trail bears right to cross a streambed (often dry), and the climb steepens.
-You’ll go up a set of rock steps and continue through a talus field.
+In about 10 minutes, the trail bears right to cross a streambed (often dry).
+Soon, you'll reach the base of a talus slope, which the trail climbs, first on rock steps and switchbacks, then on a rugged route over the jagged rocks.
 Just beyond, there is a short level stretch, but the steady climb soon resumes.

 As you approach the top of the mountain, the grade moderates, and there are views through the trees to the right.
-Finally, you’ll reach the end of the Red Dot Trail, marked by a triple blaze.
-Turn right and follow a rock outcrop downhill for about 100 feet to another panoramic viewpoint over the Delaware River and Mount Minsi, with the rolling hills of Pennsylvania in the background.
+Finally, you’ll reach the end of the Red Dot Trail, marked by a triple blaze on a rock.
+Turn right and follow a jagged rock outcrop downhill for about 100 horizontal feet to another panoramic viewpoint over the Delaware River and Mount Minsi, with the rolling hills of Pennsylvania in the background.
 You’ve now climbed nearly 1,200 vertical feet, and you’ll want to take another break here.

 A little over a mile from the summit, you’ll arrive at a junction with the green-blazed Dunnfield Creek Trail.
 Turn left and follow the joint blue and green blazes, which follow a wide path parallel to Dunnfield Creek.
 Just ahead, you’ll notice an open area with a bench that overlooks an attractive waterfall on the right.
 Continue ahead a short distance until you reach a wooden footbridge that spans the creek.
 Here, a short unmarked trail on the right leads to the base of the waterfall (if it’s hot out, you might want to dip your feet in the water!).
 This is another good spot to take a break.